 • Instructors and experts with years of experience in both content and instruction with additional training for working with elementary students

-• Common themes and essential questions connecting all field sites together
+• Common concepts and nature observations that connect all field sites together

 • Opportunities to journal and reflect